webtions/i-recommend-this/plugin-documentation.md

 4. **UI Update**:
    - JS updates button state and count
    - Changes active state and appearance
+   - Updates aria-label and title attributes for accessibility

+5. **Cache Clearing** (new in 4.0.0):
+   - If integrated with caching plugins, the `irecommendthis_after_process_recommendation` hook fires
+   - Cache clearing functions can be triggered for the specific post
+   - Ensures visitors see updated recommendation counts even with caching

 ## Hooks and Customization